-It also prevents you from having multiple due dates scattered over the course of the month.
+It also prevents you from having multiple due dates scattered over the month.
 Instead, you’ll only need to pay on your credit card’s due date.
 Of course, this is just one way to manage your subscription services.

-There are plenty of other methods you can use to take charge of your finances while streaming what you want.
-A great example is paying for a subscription service on a yearly basis.
+There are plenty of other methods to take charge of your finances while streaming what you want.
+A great example is paying for a subscription service yearly.
 As we mentioned, there are benefits to paying monthly here and there, but content providers will often cut you a deal if you pay all at once.

-Disney + costs $69.99 for a yearly subscription, but a month-by-month subscription costs $83.88.
-The annual subscription saves you almost $14 over the course of the year.
+Disney+ costs $79.99 for a yearly subscription, but if you pay month-by-month, it will cost $95.88.
+The annual subscription saves you almost $16 for the year.
 Do this for your favorite subscriptions and save in the long term.
 Tap or click to learn how else to save money when streaming.

 Even if you’re not signed up for every single service, at least you’ll be secure in the knowledge that you’re not wasting money on things you don’t use or need.
-In fact, you can laugh about it all the way to the bank.
+You can laugh about it all the way to the bank.